Franchy Cordero Player Props: Yankees vs. Twins

 Franchy Cordero At The Plate

-- Cordero is batting .280 with a double, four home runs and two walks.
+- Cordero has a double, four home runs and two walks while hitting .250.

-- In six of seven games this season, Cordero has picked up at least one hit, including one game with multiple hits.
+- In six of eight games this season, Cordero has had at least one hit, including one game with multiple hits.

+- Looking at the eight games he has played this season, he's hit a home run in four of them (50.0%), and in 13.3% of his trips to the plate.

-- Cordero has had an RBI in five games this year (71.4%), including four multi-RBI outings (57.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Cordero has an RBI in five of eight games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in five games this season (71.4%), but has had no multi-run games.
+- He has scored in five of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.